Theoretical analysis of a Sinc-Nystr\"om method for Volterra integro-differential equations and its improvement: Introduction

 The remainder of this paper is organized as follows.
 In Section~\ref{s:2}, we review the Sinc indefinite integration, which will be needed in the subsequent sections.
-In Section~\ref{sec:SE-Sinc-Nystroem}, existing results for the SE-Sinc-Nystr\"{o}m method are described, and we discuss these in terms of the first and second objectives of this paper.
-Section~\ref{sec:DE-Sinc-Nystroem} contains the results on the DE-Sinc-Nystr\"{o}m method (third objective).
-Numerical examples are presented in Section~\ref{sec:numer-exam}, and Section~\ref{sec:proofs} contains the proofs.
+In Section~\ref{sec:SE-Sinc-Nystroem}, the existing results for the SE-Sinc-Nystr\"{o}m method are described, and we discuss them in terms of the first and second objectives of this paper.
+Section~\ref{sec:DE-Sinc-Nystroem} contains the results on the DE-Sinc-Nystr\"{o}m method (the third objective).
+Proofs of the presented theorems are given in Section~\ref{sec:proofs}.
+Numerical examples are shown in Section~\ref{sec:numer-exam}.
+Concluding remarks are stated in Section~\ref{sec:concl}.